jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.7.25 MinDownslopeElevChange

-Calculates the minimum downslope change in elevation between a grid cell and its eight downslope neighbors..
+Calculates the minimum downslope change in elevation between a grid cell and its eight downslope neighbors.

 *Parameters*: